Martial arts: Armed

-The traditional martial arts that cover armed combat often encompass a wide spectrum of melee weapons, including bladed weapons and polearms.
+The traditional martial arts that include armed combat often use a wide array of melee weapons such as bladed weapons and polearms.
 Such traditions include eskrima, silat, Kalaripayattu, kobudo, and historical European martial arts, especially those of the Italian Renaissance.
 Many Chinese martial arts also feature weapons as part of their curriculum.

-Sometimes, training with one specific weapon may be considered a style in its own right, especially in the case of Japanese martial arts, with disciplines such as kenjutsu and kendo (sword), bojutsu (staff), and kyūdō (archery).
-Similarly, modern martial arts and sports include modern fencing, stick-fighting systems like canne de combat, modern competitive archery and practical shooting.
+Sometimes, the use and handling of a single weapon is considered a martial art, for example Japanese martial arts such as kenjutsu, kendo (sword), bojutsu (staff), and kyūdō (archery).
+Other similar modern martial arts and sports include modern fencing, Armored combat (sport), stick-fighting systems like canne de combat, modern competitive archery and practical shooting.

 By application or intent

 Spirituality-oriented

-Traditional Korean martial arts place emphasis on the development of the practitioner's spiritual and philosophical being.
-A common theme in most Korean styles, such as Taekkyon, taekwondo, and Hapkido is the value of "inner peace" in a practitioner, which is stressed to be only achievable through individual meditation and training.
-The Koreans believe that the use of physical force is only justifiable for self defense.
-Japanese martial arts can be classified as "budo"; the suffix "-do" indicates that the martial art is a path to a correct and full life and that physical training is meant to achieve a spiritual improvement.
+Traditional Korean martial arts place great emphasis on the practitioner's spiritual development.
+A common theme in most Korean styles, such as Taekkyon, taekwondo, and Hapkido is the focus on "inner peace", which is said to be achievable only through meditation and training.
+Korean martial arts believe that the use of physical force can only be justified in self defense.
+Japanese martial arts are called "Budō".
+The suffix "-do" translates to "way" or "path", as the martial art is meant to lead the practitioner towards a spiritually fulfilling life.

-Pahlevani and zourkhaneh rituals is the name of a Persian Martial arts inscribed by UNESCO for varzesh-e pahlavāni (آیین پهلوانی و زورخانهای, "heroic sport") or varzesh-e bāstāni (ورزش باستانی; varzeš-e bāstānī, "ancient sport"), a traditional system of athletics originally used to train warriors in Iran (Persia), and first appearing under this name and form in the Safavid era, with similarities to systems in adjacent lands under other names.
+Pahlevani and zourkhaneh rituals is the UNESCO term for the Persian martial art of varzesh-e pahlavāni (آیین پهلوانی و زورخانهای, "heroic sport") or varzesh-e bāstāni (ورزش باستانی; varzeš-e bāstānī, "ancient sport"), a traditional system that was originally used to train warriors in Iran (Persia), first appearing in its current name and form during the Safavid era, it has similarities to other systems in the region and are referred to by different names in those places.